Games & Quizzes

 /ˈrīdiNG/

 activity or skill of writing.
 To invent or create a computer program.
-To compose letters and words on paper or a screen.
+To create a song or piece of music.

 /ˈpāSHənt/